Connect with us

 The government now seems to be positioning Konza as a tourist attraction site, even as it hopes to attract technology investors.

-The authority is also proposing to have Konza Technopolis designated as a special economic zone where companies will receive tax rebates for setting up businesses at the smart city.
+The authority proposes to have Konza Technopolis designated as a special economic zone where companies will receive tax rebates for setting up businesses in the smart city.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.